Oklahoma City skyline at dusk

 Two Jury Verdicts.
 One Firm.

-In a single month, we secured the largest civil rights verdict in Oklahoma history and held a county jail accountable for an in-custody death.
+In a single month, we secured a landmark civil-rights verdict and held a county jail accountable for an in-custody death.
 Both at trial.
 Both before a jury.

 Jury Verdict2026